localstack/docs/content/en/user-guide/aws/ec2/index.md

 {{< alert title="Tip" color="success" >}}
 You may also need to enable virtualization support at hardware level.
-This is often labelled as 'Enable Virtualization Technology', 'VT-d' or 'VT-x' in UEFI/BIOS setups.
+This is often labelled as 'Virtualization Technology', 'VT-d' or 'VT-x' in UEFI/BIOS setups.
 {{< /alert >}}

-LocalStack requires the Libvirt socket file on the host to be mounted inside the container.
+LocalStack requires the Libvirt socket on the host to be mounted inside the container.
 This can be done by including the volume mounts when the LocalStack container is started.
 If you are using the [Docker Compose template]({{< ref "installation#starting-localstack-with-docker-compose" >}}), include the following line in `services.localstack.volumes` list:

 ```text